Cove Pavilion Pre-School

-Cove Pavilion is a rented council owned building which accommodates 24 children at any one time, with the potential to accommodate more.
+Cove Pavilion is a rented council owned building which accommodates 30 children at any one time, with the potential to accommodate more.
 All areas are accessible for wheelchairs and we have two main toilet areas one being a disabled toilet.
 We have two small rooms which can be used for small group times as well as our main playroom area.
 We have a very adequate and secure outdoor area which comprises of a large sandpit and a 'Lean to' with many resources and experiences for your child.
-The Pre School is situated on Cove Green and therefore have the added resources of a large park facility.
+We have a soft surface playground area with a climbing frame The Pre School is situated on Cove Green and therefore have the added resources of a large park facility.
 Within the Pre School there are signs, symbols and words to support your child to access the playroom and a visual timetable to help your child with transitions.
 We have a diverse ethnic and cultural group within our Pre School and our resources reflect this.

 - How will the setting/school/college prepare and support my child/young person to join the setting/school/college or the next stage of education and life?

-Your child will initially will be invited to a Registration Day.
+Your child will initially will be invited to a play session.
 This will allow time for paperwork to be completed and your child will have the chance to play and explore the pre school with their designated key person.
 Extra play sessions can be arranged if needed to help make their entry in to pre school as stress free as possible.
 A 'Welcome DVD' is given to all children to help familiarise themselves with the adults in the setting and what activities they will likely be able to access.
 Home visits are encouraged and this is another way to engage with their key person.
 A consultation with other agencies involved ensure the correct equipment and care is in place as your child starts.
 For transition, teachers from receiving schools visit the pre school.
 For children requiring extra support the SENCO will hold a transition meeting with school and involved agencies to attain strategies and provision needed for a smooth transition.
-In some cases an Inclusion Partnership Agreement(IPA) or statement process may be needed to record shared planning to meet your child's special educational needs.
+In some cases an Inclusion Partnership Agreement(IPA) or Education, Health and Care Plan (EHCP) may be needed to record shared planning to meet your child's special educational needs.

 - How are the setting's/school's/college's resources allocated and matched to children's/young people's special educational needs?

 All children are entitled to 570 hours free early years education the term following their third birthday.
-We also include children with 2 year old funding, which is available to families who meet the government criteria.
+We also include children with 2 year old funding and 30 hours funding which is available to families who meet the government criteria.
 Additional funding can be claimed for children with special educational needs.
 The SENCO may be able to apply for this funding to support your child should their needs require specialised equipment, toys or some one to one support.